KQM-git/TCL/evidence/characters/electro/lisa.md

 C6 Pulse has 5m Radius:
 * [YouTube](https://youtu.be/uY71LrsjPwo) - This video shows the radius of C6 to be around 2 abyss tiles, which is enough of a leading assumption for its radius to be considered 5m.
 * [YouTube](https://youtu.be/Q0Xusv_7WQc) - This video demonstrates a further testing of C6's radius, only possible due to the C6 not initiating its cooldown when not in combat.
+* [YouTube](https://youtu.be/dSsmDbrPUbI) - This video demonstrates the infinite, or large, verticality C6's radius has.

 **Significance:**
 Information on Lisa's C6: Pulsating Witch.
-Namely, that it applies 3 Conductive Stacks to entities within a 5m radius around Lisa simultaneously, and that its visual and cooldown are not initiated when Lisa is not in combat.
+Namely, that it applies 3 Conductive Stacks to entities within a 5m radius cylinder with, seemingly, infinite height around Lisa simultaneously, and that its visual and cooldown are not initiated when Lisa is not in combat.
 Otherwise, if Lisa is in combat upon swapping on-field, the 5s cooldown of her C6 is instigated along with the appropiate visual effect.